 Some of the NHS App functionality will be similar to the GP online services that have been available for some time.

-The Community Pharmacy IT Group (CP ITG) has suggested that a future development could be to allow patients to use the app to make or amend their EPS nomination; the NHS App team have confirmed that this feature is being considered for inclusion in their product development roadmap.
+The Community Pharmacy IT Group (CP ITG) has suggested that a future development should be to allow patients to use the app to make or amend their EPS nomination; the NHS App team have confirmed that this feature is being considered for inclusion in their product development roadmap.

 It will be possible for approved apps to interoperate with the NHS app, using NHS login where appropriate.
 These apps may function alongside the NHS app or in the case of web-based apps, they would open within the NHS app.